nbase-io/GamePotGuide/Dashboard-V2/beta-Update-global.md

 -Improvement of function to be able to set click action by language of notice -Improved to expose login history and authorization to audit items -Change the menu location
-   -Existing: Others >> Remote configuration, log> Change: Others >> Remote configuration, log
+   -Existing: Others >> Remote configuration, log -> Change: Others >> Remote configuration, log
-   -Existing: Others >> Task Management, Administrator> Change: Settings >> Task Management, Administrator
+   -Existing: Others >> Task Management, Administrator -> Change: Settings >> Task Management, Administrator

 **New feature**
 -Customer Inquiry >> Notification and Inquiry Settings >> Mail Settings by Language Added